-- A mandated 50% of the local transportation fund allocation will be earmarked for street maintenance / rehabilitation - ➤ Every five (5) years (4 times in 20 years) there will be a compliance ("check" or "audit") where jurisdictions must show they have spent their mandate; however, funds are allowed to accumulate over five (5) years if needed for funding match purposes or to fund a large project - If an agency does not comply with the 5-year mandate, funds may be withheld until the jurisdiction is compliant.
-Further, the situation may require a SIP amendment that would reallocate the funds upon consideration and approval of Fresno COG and the Authority and when consistent with the enabling legislation process for amendment - Every highway, expressway, super-arterial, arterial or collector (exempting freeway) within the urbanized areas throughout the County that is constructed or reconstructed in whole or in part with Measure C funds shall include sidewalks, paths, walkways, or equivalent facilities on both sides of the street, road, or highway for use by pedestrians - Facilities built and maintained by the State of California and projects, which are either for routine maintenance or traffic safety purposes, are exempt from this requirement - Expressways constructed in an urban area can meet this requirement by including a sidewalk, paths, walkways or equivalent facility on one side of the roadway - If reporting and audits appear otherwise, additional requirements or details may be defined by Fresno COG and approved by the Authority in the future
+- A mandated 50% of the local transportation fund allocation will be earmarked for street maintenance / rehabilitation - Every five (5) years (4 times in 20 years) there will be a compliance ("check" or "audit") where jurisdictions must show they have spent their mandate; however, funds are allowed to accumulate over five (5) years if needed for funding match purposes or to fund a large project - If an agency does not comply with the 5-year mandate, funds may be withheld until the jurisdiction is compliant.
+Further, the situation may require a SIP amendment that would reallocate the funds upon consideration and approval of Fresno COG and the Authority and when consistent with the enabling legislation process for amendment - Every highway, expressway, super-arterial, arterial or collector (exempting freeways) within the urbanized areas throughout the County that is constructed or reconstructed in whole or in part with Measure C funds shall include sidewalks, paths, walkways, or equivalent facilities on both sides of the street, road, or highway for use by pedestrians - Every highway, expressway, super-arterial, arterial or collector (exempting freeways) within the County constructed or reconstructed in whole or in part with Measure C funds shall include accommodations for bicycle travel either by a shared roadway or by bike lane - Facilities built and maintained by the State of California and projects, which are either for routine maintenance or traffic safety purposes, are exempt from this requirement

+- Expressways constructed in an urban area can meet this requirement by including a sidewalk, paths, walkways, or equivalent facility on one side of the roadway - If reporting and audits appear otherwise, additional requirements or details may be defined by Fresno COG and approved by the Authority in the future

-Other provisions referenced in the last section of this Plan titled "Other Transportation Plan Provisions" also apply.
+Other provisions referenced in the last section of this Plan titled "Other Implementation Plan Provisions" also apply.
 Appendix D includes the Local Transportation Pass Through Revenues Certification and Claim form.